Skip to content

 Tools for accessing external web content:

-• web_search: Search the web for information, documentation, or resources
+• webSearch: Search the web for information, documentation, or resources

-• scrape_website: Extract content from specific websites
+• scrapeWebsite: Extract content from specific websites

 Example prompts:

-• “Search for the latest Stripe API documentation”
+• “Search for the latest React documentation”

 • “Find examples of modern hero section designs”